 - a strong measure, prohibiting swimming, the time to get rid of the shark;

-- or to favour the tourist activity of the island, the main financial mane of the city,
+- or to favour the tourist activity of the island, the top financial resource of the city,

 You can watch the city council scene for the first 2 minutes.